ON24 (NYSE:ONTF) Releases FY 2022 Earnings Guidance

 ON24 (NYSE:ONTF – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of -$0.64–$0.58 for the period, compared to the consensus estimate of -$0.60.
 The company issued revenue guidance of $191.00 million-$195.00 million, compared to the consensus revenue estimate of $201.89 million.ON24 also updated its Q2 2022 guidance to -$0.17–$0.15 EPS.

-ON24 (NYSE:ONTF – Get Rating) last issued its quarterly earnings results on Monday, February 28th.
-The company reported ($0.20) EPS for the quarter, beating the consensus estimate of ($0.25) by $0.05.
-The company had revenue of $52.03 million during the quarter, compared to analysts’ expectations of $51.53 million.
-ON24 had a negative net margin of 18.27% and a negative return on equity of 10.44%.
-During the same quarter last year, the company posted $0.50 EPS.
-As a group, equities research analysts forecast that ON24 will post -1.39 earnings per share for the current fiscal year.

-In other news, insider Goldman Sachs Group Inc sold 25,000 shares of the company’s stock in a transaction dated Wednesday, March 2nd.
-The shares were sold at an average price of $13.39, for a total transaction of $334,750.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CFO Steven Vattuone sold 2,551 shares of the firm’s stock in a transaction that occurred on Friday, May 20th.
-The stock was sold at an average price of $11.25, for a total transaction of $28,698.75.
-Following the completion of the sale, the chief financial officer now directly owns 230,330 shares in the company, valued at $2,591,212.50.
+In related news, CRO James Blackie sold 2,706 shares of ON24 stock in a transaction that occurred on Friday, May 20th.
+The shares were sold at an average price of $11.25, for a total value of $30,442.50.
+Following the completion of the transaction, the executive now owns 214,817 shares in the company, valued at $2,416,691.25.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, insider Goldman Sachs Group Inc sold 25,000 shares of ON24 stock in a transaction that occurred on Friday, March 4th.
+The stock was sold at an average price of $12.76, for a total transaction of $319,000.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 130,257 shares of company stock worth $1,662,891.
+In the last three months, insiders sold 160,621 shares of company stock valued at $2,048,210.
+Insiders own 12.40% of the company’s stock.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Royal Bank of Canada raised its holdings in ON24 by 237.3% in the third quarter.
-Royal Bank of Canada now owns 3,559 shares of the company’s stock valued at $71,000 after buying an additional 2,504 shares during the period.
-Ensign Peak Advisors Inc lifted its stake in shares of ON24 by 4,250.0% during the first quarter.
-Ensign Peak Advisors Inc now owns 4,350 shares of the company’s stock worth $57,000 after purchasing an additional 4,250 shares in the last quarter.
-Millennium Management LLC purchased a new stake in shares of ON24 in the second quarter worth about $218,000.
-Citigroup Inc. raised its holdings in shares of ON24 by 116.9% during the 4th quarter.
-Citigroup Inc. now owns 7,182 shares of the company’s stock valued at $125,000 after buying an additional 3,871 shares during the period.
-Finally, Legal & General Group Plc lifted its position in ON24 by 13.3% during the 4th quarter.
-Legal & General Group Plc now owns 10,840 shares of the company’s stock worth $188,000 after acquiring an additional 1,275 shares in the last quarter.
-70.24% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently modified their holdings of ONTF.
+The Manufacturers Life Insurance Company lifted its position in shares of ON24 by 4.9% during the 4th quarter.
+The Manufacturers Life Insurance Company now owns 14,864 shares of the company’s stock worth $258,000 after buying an additional 691 shares during the last quarter.
+Rhumbline Advisers lifted its position in shares of ON24 by 3.0% during the 4th quarter.
+Rhumbline Advisers now owns 24,453 shares of the company’s stock worth $424,000 after buying an additional 709 shares during the last quarter.
+Hsbc Holdings PLC lifted its position in shares of ON24 by 4.6% during the 1st quarter.
+Hsbc Holdings PLC now owns 21,914 shares of the company’s stock worth $287,000 after buying an additional 968 shares during the last quarter.
+Legal & General Group Plc lifted its position in shares of ON24 by 13.3% during the 4th quarter.
+Legal & General Group Plc now owns 10,840 shares of the company’s stock worth $188,000 after buying an additional 1,275 shares during the last quarter.
+Finally, Bank of New York Mellon Corp lifted its position in shares of ON24 by 1.8% during the 1st quarter.
+Bank of New York Mellon Corp now owns 93,555 shares of the company’s stock worth $1,230,000 after buying an additional 1,620 shares during the last quarter.
+Institutional investors own 70.24% of the company’s stock.

 ON24, Inc provides a cloud-based digital experience platform that enables businesses to convert customer engagement into revenue through interactive webinar, virtual event, and multimedia content experiences worldwide.
 The company provides ON24 Experience products, such as ON24 Elite, a live and interactive webinar experience; ON24 Breakouts, a live breakout room experience that facilitates networking, collaboration and interactivity between users; ON24 Go Live, a live, interactive video event experience that enables presenters and attendees to engage face-to-face in real-time; ON24 Virtual Confrence, a live and large scale virtual event experience; ON24 Engagement Hub, a rich multimedia content experience; and ON24 Target, a personalized and curated rich multimedia content experience, as well as solutions; ON24 Intelligence, an analytics backbone that captures first-person data to power the insights, benchmarking, reporting, and artificial intelligence and machine learning engine; and ON24 Connect, an ecosystem of third-party application integrations.